Bijections#

 • bijection (AbstractBijection) – The bijection to vectorize.

 • in_axes (PyTree | None | int | Callable) – Specify which axes of the bijection parameters to vectorise over.
 It should be a PyTree of None, int with the tree structure being a prefix of the bijection, or a callable mapping Leaf -> Union[None, int].
+Note, if the bijection contains unwrappables, then in_axes should be specified for the unwrapped structure of the bijection.
 Defaults to None.
-Note, if the bijection contains unwrappables, then in_axes should be specified for the unwrapped structure of the bijection.

 • axis_size (int | None) – The size of the new axis.
 This should be left unspecified if in_axes is provided, as the size can be inferred from the bijection parameters.
 Defaults to None.